phylovi/bito/README.md

 * Zhang & Matsen IV, NeurIPS 2018. [_Generalizing Tree Probability Estimation via Bayesian Networks_](http://papers.nips.cc/paper/7418-generalizing-tree-probability-estimation-via-bayesian-networks.pdf).
 Also see [blog post](https://matsen.fredhutch.org/general/2018/12/05/sbn.html).
 * Zhang & Matsen IV, ICLR 2018. [_Variational Bayesian Phylogenetic Inference_](https://openreview.net/pdf?id=SJVmjjR9FX_).

-We are building a Python-interface C++ library for this work so that you can express interesting parts of your phylogenetic model in TensorFlow/PyTorch/whatever and let libsbn handle the tree structure and likelihood computations for you.

 In the off chance that you are citing this library, don't forget to cite the [BEAGLE paper](http://dx.doi.org/10.1093/sysbio/syz020) too, as we use BEAGLE!